plausible/website/_articles/cloudflare-web-analytics-vs-plausible-analytics.md

 Plausible Analytics is a fully [open-source web analytics](https://plausible.io/open-source-website-analytics) tool.
 Our source code is available and accessible on GitHub so anyone can read it and review it to ensure it keeps the data private and secure.
 Plausible can even be self-hosted for those who want to manage their own server infrastructure.

-This is not the case with Cloudflare Analytics which is a closed source product.
-There's simply no way of knowing what's going on behind the scenes when using the Cloudflare Analytics script.
+This is not the case with Cloudflare Web Analytics which is a closed source product.
+There's simply no way of knowing what's going on behind the scenes when using the Cloudflare script.

 This doesn't necessary have to mean anything bad as Cloudflare unlike Google has no interest in the ad-tech world, it simply means that you have to put your trust in Cloudflare.

 ## Paid vs Free (and David vs Goliath)

-Cloudflare Analytics is a product made by one of the largest corporations in the world.
-A company that has many different money-generating products which allows them to provide their analytics for free as a way to get more customers to their main line of business.
+Cloudflare Web Analytics is a product made by one of the largest corporations in the world.
+A company that has many different money-generating products which allows them to provide analytics free of charge as a way to get more paying customers or a way to gather business intelligence to improve their services.

-It is also a company that is not specialized in web analytics which shows in the way they've built their analytics dashboard with inconveniences such as not having an easy access to view the data for today.
+It is also a company that is not specialized in web analytics which shows in the way they've built their analytics dashboard with inconveniences such as not having an easy access to view the stats for today.

-Plausible, on the other hand, is by a small, bootstrapped and independent team.
+Plausible Analytics, on the other hand, is made by a small, bootstrapped and independent team.
 And web analytics is what we do so our focus is 100% on our web analytics product.

-It costs money to develop and manage a web analytics service.
-This is why we charge a subscription fee for our plans.
+It costs time and money to develop, manage and maintain a web analytics service.
+This is why we charge a fee for our subscription plans.
 It helps us run a sustainable business that we can work on full time.
 By using Plausible, you will support indie-developers, indie-businesses and the independent web.

 Cloudflare chooses to make their web analytics a free product but they cut the costs of running that free service by using aggressive data sampling and strict data history limitations.